st-raga/technical-assessment/README.md

 ## What do you need to run the project?

-### Option 1: Using an IDE (Eclipse)
+### Option 1: Using an IDE

 1. Java Software Development Kit (SDK)

-   You can download and install it from: https://www.oracle.com/java/technologies/downloads/
+* You can download and install it from: https://www.oracle.com/java/technologies/downloads/

-   Check if it was installed correctly opening a command-line interface and typing:
+* Check if it was installed correctly opening a command-line interface and typing:

 ```
 $ java --version
 ```

-2. An IDE such as Eclipse,
+2. An IDE such as Eclipse

-   You can download and install it from: https://www.eclipse.org/downloads/
+* You can download and install it from: https://www.eclipse.org/downloads/

-   Choose the "Eclipse IDE for Java Developers" option.
+* Choose the "Eclipse IDE for Java Developers" option.

-3. TestNG for Eclipse.
+3. TestNG for Eclipse

    To install it:

 * Open Eclipse.
 * Go to Help -> Eclipse Marketplace on the menu bar.